nadiamariduena/react-modal1/README.md

 ### CREATING MY FIRST MODAL

-#### I ve been looking for a simple modal that adapts to the level i am, and i think this version is the easiest one.
+#### I ve been looking for a simple modal and i think this version is the easiest one,as you can also find really cool but a bit difficult with Framer Motion.

 <br>